Ge6rrPQU/gh-testing/README.md

-compatibility is essential for Usefull eAsly things like in this EXmaple
+Compatiblity is essential for Usefull eAsly things like in this EXmaple